NeurodataWithoutBorders/nwb_hackathons/HCK06_2019_Janelia/projects/UseCaseGathering/README.md

 <!--Describe the progress you have made on the project,e.g., which objectives you have achieved and how.-->
 <!--Describe the next steps you are planing to take to complete the project.-->

+Interviewed 5 groups of users and captured overview of their experimental design.
+Summary from the interviews can accessed here: https://github.com/NeurodataWithoutBorders/ontology-project/tree/master/use-cases

 ## Materials

 <!--If available add links to the materials relevant to the project, e.g., the code generated for the project or data used-->